ciarangriffin93/CGCarpentry/README.md

 * Font Awesome: was used for logo and the social media icons in the footer.
 The icon was at https://fontawesome.com/.

-* Favico: A favicon is a small icon that appears on the web browser tab of a website.
+* Favicon: A favicon is a small icon that appears on the web browser tab of a website.
 You can see it when you visit https://www.hoststar.at/en/content/website-favicon-generator.

-* Gitpod: Gitppd is a platform that simplifies the process of creating demos for engineers.
+* Gitpod: Gitppd is a platform that simplifies the process of creating demos for site.

 * Git: used Git to commit and push the code for the development of the website.

+## Acknowledgements:

+* I would like to thank to my mentor, Tim Nelson, for his help and unwavering support.

+* I would like to thank to my tutor at Code Institute for their help and unwavering support.